-1. Date 2.
+1. Date and 2.
 Fully 3.
 Velocity 4.
 Eclipse 5.
-Vector to 6.
+Vector 6.
 Velocity 7.
 Initial 8.
 9. Anomaly 10.
-11. Notes (e.g. unusual and specified or orbital state of the Sun in vector of guess at Estimated category Vehicle operational states or recent Universal location of elements at vehicle spacecraft spacecraft type of confidence (e.g., identity changes to operations (recent Time of the time of the (full, coordinates in anomaly of that affected commands, attitude scheme, etc.) the anomaly anomaly penumbra, spacecraft (See guess system or anomaly (spacecraft partial, coordinates taxonomy kind of location) none) below) disruption)
+11. Notes (e.g. unusual Universal specified or orbital state of the to Sun in vector of guess at type Estimated category (e.g., Vehicle operational states or Time of the location of elements at vehicle (full, spacecraft spacecraft in of anomaly confidence affected system or identity recent changes to anomaly the anomaly time of the penumbra, coordinate spacecraft (See of that kind of disruption) operations (recent (spacecraft anomaly partial, none) S coordinates taxonomy guess commands, attitude location) below) scheme, etc.)